Egyptian Mau: Coat

+Non-smoke solid black and blue/pewter are non-recognised colourations, which are still permitted in the pedigree of some registries, however they are recorded on the reference register.

 Health

 The Egyptian Mau has a higher prevalence of urate urolithiasis (bladder stones) than mixed-breeds.
 A review of over 5,000 cases of urate uroliths had almost half the population of Egyptian Maus as having had the condition with an odds ratio of 44.41.
-A Canadian study of over 10,000 examinations of uroliths in cats found that 14 out of 17 Egyptian Maus surveyed had urate urolithiasis.
+A Canadian study with over 10,000 examinations of uroliths in cats found that 14 out of 17 Egyptian Maus surveyed had urate urolithiasis.